Notable Representations, Key Contacts

 Weil litigation partners are consistently trying cases before judges, juries or arbitration panels in venues around the world, and our extraordinary efforts have resulted in substantial, game-changing outcomes for our clients.
 In the last two years alone, more than 26 litigation partners have tried and won a case – avoiding billions in liability for our clients.

 Weil secured a total victory for Morgan Stanley in November 2015 after a New York federal jury issued a verdict of no liability in a trial of private insider trading claims asserted by a Russian billionaire and his Netherlands-based investment vehicle, Veleron Holdings.
 The jury reached its verdict after two weeks of trial in the Southern District of New York.
 Plaintiff alleged that Morgan Stanley was improperly short-selling stock of Magna International – a Canadian auto-parts manufacturer in which plaintiff had invested $1.5 billion just prior to the start of the financial crisis – based on purported insider information gleaned by Morgan Stanley from BNP Paribas, the lending bank that funded plaintiff’s investment in Magna, and that had entered into a series of derivative transactions with Morgan Stanley referencing Magna stock.
+In June 2017, the Second Circuit affirmed.

 Weil was selected as one of just five firms nationwide by Law360 as a Trials Practice Group of the Year for 2016.